 • Work your way into a sweat (mix moderate & vigorous activity at least 3 times per week)

-• Don’t over do It, rest & recover, work on a female template considering fluctuating hormones, if you are not feeling it, listen to your body!
+• Progress it, you can't go wrong getting strong.
+At the same time rest & recover, work on a female template considering fluctuating hormones, if you are not feeling it, listen to your body!

-• Make sure exercise helps you to decompress from stress, not add to the stress
+• Make sure exercise also helps you to decompress from stress, not just add to the stress

-• Try to include resistance work to keep your bones healthy and reduce the risk of osteoporosis (loading either using your own body weight, high impact activity, stretch bands or actual weights.)
-This also will help to keep your testosterone levels balanced; it is all about vitality and quality of live.
+• Try to include resistance & impact work to keep your bones healthy and reduce the risk of osteoporosis (loading either using your own body weight, high impact activity, stretch bands or actual weights.)
+It is all about vitality and quality of live; ageing is inevitable, fragility is not

 • As part of your aerobic exercise, include some high intensity interval training to build muscle and boost your metabolism.